 We have a team of inspectors to ensure your workplace remains safe, especially after an incident.
 Inspectors can be a valuable source of information regarding WHS issues and solutions.

 Visits by SafeWork SA inspectors to workplaces could be in response to an incident, complaint, or as part of a targeted proactive compliance program.
 Our inspectors will always identify themselves when they visit a workplace and can produce formal identification on request.
 Our inspectors will be wearing a SafeWork SA uniform with SA Government logo.
+They will also drive a SA Government plated vehicle.

 What our inspectors will do during a visit